kitchen/blog/source/_posts/2012-08-22-my-mutt-setup.markdown

  [(Pretty, ain't it?)](images/mutt.png "mutt screenshot")

-Because I'd previously had so many difficulties with mutt in the past, and now have things set up fairly decently, I thought I should write something which might prove helpful for other potential mutt users, or maybe even seasoned veterans.
+Because I'd had so many difficulties with mutt in the past, and now have things set up fairly decently, I thought I should write something which might prove helpful for other potential mutt users, or maybe even seasoned veterans.

 <!--more-->